 LightWave has long had its own system of dynamics and they are presented here.
 They can sometimes interact with the more modern Bullet dynamics though they often require their own calculation or perhaps saving as MDD files.
 For most purposes, Bullet will provide better simulations and largely supersedes the original FX dynamics.
-There is no Bullet equivalent for LightWave’s own particle emitter, which means that you should be familiar with the Particle Emitter at the least.
+As of LightWave 2018, there is still no Bullet equivalent for LightWave’s own particle emitter, which means that you should be familiar with the Particle Emitter at the least.

 Adding Dynamics to your Scene and Objects